PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Methods details

-\paragraph{Comparison with the Normal Mode Analysis.} We also compared our approach with the physics-based unsupervised Normal Mode Analysis (NMA) method \citep{hayward1995collective}.
+We compared our approach with the physics-based unsupervised Normal Mode Analysis (NMA) method \cite{hayward1995collective}.
 The NMA takes as input a protein 3D structure and builds an elastic network model where the nodes represent the atoms and the edges represent springs linking atoms located close to each other in 3D space.
-The four lowest normal modes are obtained by diagonalizing the mass-weighted Hessian matrix of the potential energy of this network.
-We used the highly efficient NOLB method, version 1.9, downloaded from \url{https://team.inria.fr/nano-d/software/nolb-normal-modes/} \citep{hoffmann2017nolb} to extract the first $K$ normal modes from the test protein 3D conformations.
-Specifically, we used the following command
+The four lowest normal modes are obtained by diagonalising the mass-weighted Hessian matrix of the potential energy of this network.
+We used the highly efficient NOLB method, version 1.9, downloaded from \url{https://team.inria.fr/nano-d/software/nolb-normal-modes/} \cite{hoffmann2017nolb} to extract the first $K$ normal modes from the test protein 3D conformations.
+Specifically, we used the following command {by default},

-We retained only the C$\alpha$ atoms and defined the edges in the elastic network using a distance cutoff of 10 \AA{}.
+{where the elastic network is defined using a distance cutoff (option -c) of 10 \AA{} and the input PDB file contains only C$\alpha$ atoms.
+Additionally, we tested the impact of varying the cutoffs (7.5 \AA{}, 13\AA{}) and of considering all atoms, using SCWRL4 \cite{krivov2009improved} to reconstruct the side-chains trimmed during data pre-processing.} We evaluated the NMA using exactly the same metrics and protocols as those used for PETIMOT, since both methods output a set of linear motions. {While we retained only the first four NMA modes for our primary evaluation, we additionally explored the impact of including all ten first modes when computing the evaluation metrics.}